Question Potential federal government policies on climate change

 Observation

-Australia is bidding to co-host the UN’s annual climate conference of the parties (COP) in 2026, in partnership with other Pacific nations.
-This initiative appears to have widespread support among Australians (70%), though is down five points from 2022.
+Australia is bidding to co-host the United Nations’ annual climate conference of the parties in 2026, known as COP31, in partnership with other Pacific Island nations.
+This initiative continues to have widespread support among Australians (70%), steady from 2024.

-Slightly more than half of Australians (55%) support introducing an emissions trading scheme or a carbon tax, a drop of nine points since 2022.
+More than half of Australians (56%) support introducing an emissions trading scheme or a carbon tax, a drop of eight points since 2022.
 While an economy-wide emissions trading scheme is no longer under active debate in Australian politics, the government’s reformed Safeguard Mechanism does allow for emissions trading as part of a system to curb emissions in high-emitting industries.

 Data